Restrictiveness: Restrictiveness in English

 Although English does not consistently mark ordinary adjectives for restrictiveness, they can be marked periphrastically by moving them into relative clauses.
-For example, "John's beautiful wife" can be rewritten as "John's wife, who is beautiful", to avoid the suggestion of disambiguation between John's various wives.
+For example, "John's beautiful wife" can be rewritten as "John's wife, who is beautiful", to avoid any suggestion of ambiguity between the possibility that John has several wives and the possibility that John has but one wife.

 A sentence unmarked for restrictiveness, like "The red car is fancier than the blue one," can—if necessary—be rephrased to make it explicitly restrictive or non-restrictive: